GKild/scRNAseq_course/Day2_Practical_1_answerkey.md

 "reanalyse" could be applied for target subset of data. <br>

-**Remember**: cellranger different version perform the output differently!!
+**Remember**: different versions of Cellrangerhave reported raw and deduplicated counts –they can be *very* different!!

 ## Exercise 3: Count matrix
 * Check the dimension of the count matrix;